Survivor syndrome at work: when you aren't fired

 Fear of losing your own job and apprehension about the future.

 Emotions that arise when watching others being made redundant.

 Survivors of downsizing are also prone to developing physical issues, from stress-related illnesses to an increased risk of cardiovascular problems, according to a study by the Journal of Epidemiology & Community Health.
 This in turn can lead to an increase in sick leave and early retirement.
-The study also found that “employees who were exposed to downsizing but kept their jobs were at a higher risk of being prescribed psychotropic drugs… [antidepressants, anxiolytics and hypnotics] than those not exposed to downsizing”.
+The study also found that “employees who were exposed to downsizing but kept their jobs were at a higher risk of being prescribed psychotropic drugs… [antidepressants, anxiolytics, and hypnotics] than those not exposed to downsizing”.

 David Noer, author of Healing the Wounds: Overcoming the Trauma of Layoffs and Revitalizing Downsized Organizations, has been researching survivor syndrome in the workplace since 1993.
 He goes as far as to say that those who stay in the company are more the victims than those who leave.
-In many cases those who leave get support, he says, such as redundancy pay and counselling, while there is little on offer for those who remain.
-To the above list of toxic effects, he adds frustration, anger and resentment, a sense of unfairness, depression and lack of trust.
+In many cases those who leave get support, he says, such as redundancy pay and counseling, while there is little on offer for those who remain.
+To the above list of toxic effects, he adds frustration, anger and resentment, a sense of unfairness, depression, and lack of trust.
 These all point to a negative feeling about the company that employs them and the process of downsizing.

 Managing the process

 No company wants an angry, disaffected workforce, and research shows that the way an employer manages the downsizing process can have a marked effect on morale.
 Handle it badly, and absenteeism and lower productivity are more likely to occur.